KhaelK138/KhaelK138.github.io/misc_scripts/exec_across_windows.py.md

             safe_print(f"  [-] For {ip}: {tool} timed out.") continue

-        # psexec can have [-] if some shares are writeable and others arent
+        # psexec can have "[-]" in stdout if some shares are writeable and others aren't
         if tool == "psexec":
             if "Found writable share" in out:
                 if "Stopping service" in out: